thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 :::

-The 'disturbances' were Jews who trying to reconcile Jesus' outrageous claims of divinity and the scandalous reports of his resurrection.
+The 'disturbances' were Jews who trying to reconcile Jesus' divinity and the scandalous reports of his resurrection.
 Since the Jews couldn't agree, they were all expelled.
 We also find records of this in the New Testament: